harishkotra/gaianet-docs/versioned_docs/version-2.0.0/getting-started/install.md

 curl -sSfL 'https://github.com/GaiaNet-AI/gaianet-node/releases/latest/download/install.sh' | bash
 ```

-The GaiaNet node will be installed in your `$HOME/gaianet` folder by default.
+The Gaia node will be installed in your `$HOME/gaianet` folder by default.

 > If you want to install gaianet in a different directory, you can use `curl -sSfL 'https://github.com/GaiaNet-AI/gaianet-node/releases/latest/download/install.sh' | bash -s --  --base <Full_Path> ` to specify where you want to install GaiaNet.
 Once you use `--base` to define a different directory, you should always add `--base <Full_Path>` to init and start your node.
 > Here is an example: